 So I have one good healthy SATA drive, Windows 7 installed on it, but without boot files, because that other (now dead) drive was used to start up the computer.
 I thought that Windows 7 Installation DVD will help, but it doesn't.
 When I try to use its repair disk feature, it fails to find any installed Windows, so it says there's nothing to boot to, nothing to repair.
-If I use the command line utility from the same DVD, I can see both my C: and D: partitions are there, with all files, I can see all my directories, I can see Windows folder, Program Files folder etc. But what does it need to boot?
+If I use the command-line utility from the same DVD, I can see both my C: and D: partitions are there, with all files, I can see all my directories, I can see Windows folder, Program Files folder, etc. But what does it need to boot?

 I also tried "upgrade" from W7 Installation DVD, but it says that I should run this option from inside Windows.
-Since I cannot start the Windows, this option isn't for me.
-When I tried a new fresh installation, I got a warning that all my current data will be overwritten, and that also isn't option I am searching for.
+Since I cannot start Windows, this option isn't for me.
+When I tried a new fresh installation, I got a warning that all my current data will be overwritten, and that also isn't the option I am searching for.
 Any advice?

-Apart from the fact that you get appropriate answer for how to make external hard drive bootable, a question arises.
+Apart from the fact that you get an appropriate answer for how to make external hard drive bootable, a question arises.
 Why you need an external drive as a boot media for your device.
 You can make any external media bootable, but using an external hard drive as boot media when you are already having an internal hard drive need special reasons.
 Here are those reasons:

 This article is all about the answer i.e. how to make external hard drive bootable.
 It also explains the steps for booting external hard drive on windows and mac.
 Here are the topics that would be discussed in detail.

-In this section, you would get the solution for booting from external hard drive.
+In this section, you would get the solution for booting from an external hard drive.
 This explains all the essentials for setting up the external hard drive to become a bootable media.

-For setting up the external hard drive to become bootable, first step is to figure out the BIOS key on windows.
+For setting up the external hard drive to become bootable, the first step is to figure out the BIOS key on windows.
 As for the device, for setting into BIOS settings, we usually press and hold F12.
 But in case of windows, here are the steps:

 Step 1: Launch the search engine.
 Be it any search engine e.g. google.